 The Board shall oversee Society relations with professional societies internationally, and includes agreements with professional societies as well as promoting and coordinating Society/professional-society activities.

 Sister Societies

 They are national or international professional/learned communications (or equivalent) associations with status/charter similar to ComSoc, and similar in technical scope.
-(Examples of Sister Societies are the Australian Computer Society (ACS-TSA) and the Singapore Computer Society (ISCS).
+An example of a Sister Society is the - Singapore Computer Society (ISCS).

 Related Societies